odezzshuuk/linked-notes/sorted/designpatterns/javascript-design-pattern-state.md

 ## What Problem To Solve

-- more and more state make the code hard to maintain
+- More and more state make the code hard to maintain
-- most method will contain monstrous conditions
+- Most method will contain monstrous conditions

 ## Class Consist of State Pattern